2013 Trainer's Challenge of the Unwanted Horse

 - Everyone who followed us and the trainers on Facebook, the blogs, and our website, and told their friends to do the same.

-- Everyone who came bearing generaous donations for the local Food Shelf - it took several people to lift the barrels filled with food into the trailer!.
+- Everyone who came bearing generous donations for the local Food Shelf - it took several people to lift the barrels filled with food into the trailer!.

 - All the MHARF volunteers for their efforts in promoting the event and their help in setting up before and tearing down things after the event.

-- The announcer and judges who are an integral part of this event.
+- The announcer and score tally team who are an integral part of this event.

 - The class and event sponsors who helped support the event and the classes.